andy-guttridge/soliterm/README.md

 ## Objectives
-The objectives of the application are:
+The objective of the application from the site owner's perspective is to provide a game of Peg Solitaire that runs in the terminal environment, and that is deployed online via a 'mock terminal'.
+The application should provide clear instructions and feedback to the user, and should successfully validate the user's input.

+### User stories

+#### User's perspective

-1. To provide the user with an entertaining game of Solitaire in a terminal environment.
+1. As a user, I want to play an entertaining game of Peg Solitaire in a terminal environment.
-2. To provide clear instructions to the user.
+2. As a user, I want to be provided with clear instructions on how to play without having to leave the game.
-3. To present a clear representation of a Peg Solitaire board in a terminal.
+3. As a user, I want to be presented with a clear representation of a Peg Solitaire board.
+4. As a user, I want to be informed if I enter a move in the wrong format.
+5. As a user, I want to be informed if I enter a move which is against the rules of the game.
+6. As a user, I would like to see feedback on how many pegs I have left in the game board.
+7. As a user, I would like to see feedback on how many moves I have made.
+8. As a user, I would like to be informed if I have no valid moves left, and if I have won according to the rules.

+#### Site owner's perspective

+9. As a site owner, I want to provide the player with a compelling game of Peg Solitaire in the terminal.
+10. As a site owner, I want to provide the player with clear instructions so that they know how to play without leaving the application.
-4. To successfully validate the user's entry of their next intended move, and provide feedback if the user enters a move in an invalid format or if the desired move is not possible within the rules of the game.
+11. As a site owner, I want to validate the user's input so that they are informed if they enter a move in the wrong format or which is against the rules, without causing unexpected behaviour or the game to crash.
-5. To provide the user with feedback on how many pegs they have left in the board.
+12. As a site owner, I want to provide the player with feedback on how many pegs are left in the game board.
-6. To provide the user with feedback on how many moves they have made.
+13. As a site owner, I want to provide the player with feedback on how many moves they have left.
-7. To inform the user if there are no valid moves left.
+14. As a site owner, I want to ensure the player is aware if they have run out of moves, and when this occurs, whether they have won the game.

 ## Features
 ### Existing features